bhavjitChauhan/Simple-Elements/README.md

 # Simple-Elements
 Simple GUI elements for Khan Academy.
 This GUI library was made to be simple and easy to use.
 It doesn’t offer a huge selection of elements as of now, but the number will increase in the future.
-You can view the original program [here](https://www.khanacademy.org/computer-programming/simple-elements/5201788906799104).
+You can view the program on Khan Academy [here](https://www.khanacademy.org/computer-programming/ps-elements/4892508239003648).

 ## Built With
  - [Project Samaritan Core Library](https://github.com/bhavjitChauhan/Project-Samaritan/blob/master/core-library.js) - Event handling